CoBrALab/ODC-Mouse-Forms/README.md

 If you encounter a bug or problem when using the mouseODC please refer to the following steps

- If its a bug with the system itself i.e. website crash or error, an issue can be created on the ODC repository website [here](https://github.com/DouglasNeuroInformatics/OpenDataCapture/issues/new?template=bug.yaml)
+If it's a bug with the system itself, i.e., website crash or error, an issue can be created on the ODC repository website [here](https://github.com/DouglasNeuroInformatics/OpenDataCapture/issues/new?template=bug.yaml)

  - Add the cause of the error in the title section of the issue (ex: Submitting form X crashed website)
  - Add the reason for crash/behavior in the current behavior section